 Despite Plaintiffs' fervent desire to remain in this District, their opposition to the Defendants' motion is rife with qualifying and hedging language about actions that Plaintiffs conclude may (or may not have) happen(ed) in the District of Columbia.
 Consistently throughout Plaintiffs' factual recitation, they speculate about the possibility of D.C.-based officials being involved in the actions of which they complain.
-See, e.g., Pls.'
-Opp'n at 3 ("In an email thread dated October 9, 2020, the Unknown ICE Air Officer sent a draft flight itinerary to multiple ICE officials, including a D.C.-based Detention and Deportation Officer and likely others at headquarters[.]"); id. at 4 ("[T]he 'Acting Assistant Director' of ERO Field Operations, likely a D.C.-based officer, made decisions[.]"); id. at 4-5 ("[E]mail exchanges indicate[] that headquarters level officials were likely involved[.]"); id. at 38 (arguing that D.C.-based officials "likely coordinated [Plaintiffs'] retaliatory mistreatment and deportation to Cameroon").
+See Pls.'
+Opp'n at 2 ("D.C.-based officials...were likely involved); id. ("ICE officials, who may have been D.C.-based or acting at the direction of D.C.-based officials, met with Plaintiffs[.]"); id. ("Plaintiffs were also transferred...likely in coordination with headquarters in D.C."); id. ("Further, during the deportation process, ICE officers, who may have been D.C.-based or who may have acted at the explicitly direction of D.C.-based officials, denied Plaintiffs access to their baggage[.]"); id. at 4 ("[T]he 'Acting Assistant Director' of ERO Field Operations, likely a D.C.-based officer, made decisions[.]"); id. at 5 ("[E]mail exchanges indicate[] that headquarters level officials were likely involved[.]").
 Plaintiffs bear the burden of proving that venue is proper.
 See Myers v.
 Holiday Inns, Inc., 915 F. Supp.
-2d 136,

-144 (D.D.C.
+2d 136, 144 (D.D.C.
 2013).
-Plaintiffs' response makes it clear that their Complaint has failed to meet their burden to show that venue is proper here.
+Plaintiffs' response makes it clear that their Amended Complaint has failed to meet their burden to show that venue is proper here.
 And their demand for venue discovery only highlights that Plaintiffs lack facts sufficient to allege a meaningful connection to this District.